Harrison-Whittaker/Walacarte-App-Portfolio/README.md

 The application is currently available for review via a closed testing track on the Google Play Store.
 To receive an invitation to download/test the app, please email me at harrisonwhittaker.dev@gmail.com

 Note: This is a sample of Walacarte's code; the complete source code is maintained via a private GitHub repository.

+**Future Features**
+- Landscape Support for View Recipe Screen
+- New Pantry screen for ingredients you may already have in your kitchen
+- Ingredient support for Quick List
+- Dedicated Meal Plan creator
+- Much, much more